What you need to know about charcoal whitening

-Everyone wants to have a nice smile – and teeth whitening, in particular, is one fairly easy way to improve the look of your teeth.
+Everyone wants to have a nice smile.
+Teeth whitening is one fairly easy way to improve the look of your teeth.
 There are quite a few over-the-counter teeth whitening products on the market, with charcoal whitening being the new trend in the field.

 Charcoal whitening claims to be a natural form of teeth whitening.
-Homeopathic practitioners and health food shops claim that activated charcoal is a highly absorbent substance that removes toxins from the body as these toxins adhere to the surface of charcoal when consumed.
-When the charcoal is applied to teeth it removes surfaces stains that it binds to, stains such as those from tea or coffee.
+Homeopathic practitioners and health food shops claim that activated charcoal is a highly absorbent substance that removes toxins from the body.
+This is because these toxins adhere to the surface of charcoal when consumed.
+When the charcoal is applied to teeth it removes surfaces stains that it binds to.
 However, as it is only based on topical (direct, surface) contact it cannot work on teeth that have discoloured from internal problems such as age, smoking or antibiotics.

 Charcoal has currently not been evaluated or approved by any certified dental association.
 Dentists are concerned that, while the substance is absorbent, is it is also abrasive and users cannot be sure of the intensity of any charcoal supplement purchased.
-An abrasive substance applied to tooth enamel may leave the tooth susceptible to deterioration and erosion, which can lead to sensitivity and cavities long term.
+An abrasive substance applied to tooth enamel may leave the tooth susceptible to deterioration and erosion.
+This can lead to sensitivity and cavities long term.